raster/RasterLaser/README.md

 ![](Photos/cohesion3d-020.jpg)

 It's an old Full Spectrum 4th Generation Series 40w Hobby Laser that I upgraded with a Cohesion3D Mini control board.
 (I also "upgraded" it with a 35 watt tube.)
+The cutting area is 368mm x 241mm, specified in LightBurn.

 I wanted to drop my config.txt file here in case it's useful to others.
 (And now it's in version control for me, which is also helpful.)

 There's a blog post here that walks through the upgrade: